-Canon's kits range from small Ixus compacts to full-blown DSLRs with accompanying Canon lenses, flashguns and other photography accessories.
+Canon's kits range from small Ixus compacts to full-blown DSLRs with accompanying Canon lenses, flashguns and other camera accessories.
 Naturally, you’ll need the best Canon camera bag for the kit you want to carry with you – but there's a lot of choice out there.
 Options range from a pocket-slim pouch to a cavernous camera backpack, so if you're confused about which one you need, we can help.

 The most conventional solution for a DSLR camera body with an attached lens, plus an additional lens or two and a flashgun, is a shoulder bag.
 These are available in various sizes, some of which are better suited to larger, full-frame cameras and pro-grade lenses including a 70-200mm f/2.8 zoom.
 Variants now include messenger bags, which are worn across the body rather than just slung over a shoulder.